 \subsection{Invariant foliations and holonomies}

-The stable and unstable bundles $E^s$ and $E^u$ are uniquely integrable and their integral manifolds form two transverse continuous foliations $\cW^s$ and $\cW^u$, whose leaves are immersed sub-manifolds of the same class of differentiability as $f$.
-These foliations are referred to as the \emph{strong-stable} and \emph{strong-unstable} foliations.
-They are invariant under $f$, in the sense that
+The stable and unstable bundles $E^s$ and $E^u$ are uniquely integrable and their integral manifolds form two transverse continuous foliations $\cW^s$ and $\cW^u$, whose leaves are immersed sub-manifolds with the same class of differentiability as $f$.
+These foliations are referred as the \emph{strong-stable} and \emph{strong-unstable} foliations.
+They are invariant under $f$; this means:

-where $\cW^s(x)$ and $\cW^u(x)$ denote the leaves passing through $x\in M$.
+where $\cW^s(x)$ and $\cW^u(x)$ denote the leaves containing $x\in M$.
 One says that $f$ is \emph{accessible} if every $x,y\in M$ can be connected by a path which is the union of finitely many $C^1$ paths tangent to $\cW^s$ or $\cW^u$ leaves.

 We say that $f$ is \emph{dynamically coherent} if there also exist invariant foliations $\cW^{cs}$ and $\cW^{cu}$ tangent to the bundles $E^s\oplus E^c$ and $E^c \oplus E^u$ respectively: we call these foliations \emph{center-stable} and \emph{center-unstable}.
-The intersection of these foliations defines a \emph{center foliation} $\cW^c$: for any $x\in M$, $\cW^c(x)=\cW^{cs}(x)\cap \cW^{cu}(x)$.
-Observe that the center and unstable foliations sub-foliate the center-unstable manifolds.
+The intersection of these foliations defines a \emph{center foliation} $\cW^c$: for any $x\in M$, $\cW^c(x)$ is the connected component of $\cW^{cs}(x)\cap \cW^{cu}(x)$ which contains $x$.
+Observe that the center and unstable foliations sub-foliate the center-unstable manifolds.\!\!

-The Riemannian metric induces a distance $d^c$ along the leaves of $\cW^c$. \begin{definition} The partially hyperbolic and dynamically coherent diffeomorphism $f$ is \emph{quasi-isometric in the center} if there exist $K_0\geq 1$ and $c_0>0$ such that for every $x,y\in M$ satisfying $\cW^c(x)=\cW^c(y)$ and every $n\in \integer$,
+The Riemannian metric induces a distance $d^c$ along the leaves of $\cW^c$. \begin{definition} The partially hyperbolic diffeomorphism $f$ is \emph{quasi-isome\-tric in the center} if it is dynamically coherent and there exist $K_0\geq 1$, $c_0>0$ such that for every $x,y\in M$ satisfying $\cW^c(x)=\cW^c(y)$ and every $n\in \integer$,

 \end{definition}